 Webinars are both a blessing and a curse.
-They are a blessing because at the end of your process you get a nice piece of content archiving the conversation.
-Since it is archived, you can share it amongst your prospects, partners, customers and digital campaigns multiple times.
-However, they are a curse because they have a lot of moving parts (at least live webinars do) and are difficult to produce since many marketers and speakers don’t invest enough in preparation.
+They are a blessing because you get a nice piece of content archiving the conversation at the end of your process.
+Since it is archived, you can share it amongst your prospects, partners, customers, and digital campaigns multiple times.
+However, they are a curse because they have many moving parts (at least live webinars do) and are challenging to produce since many marketers and speakers don’t invest enough in preparation.

 What to do?